lhcb/second-analysis-steps/20-persist-reco.md

 in this case a D* -> (D0 -> K pi) pi.

-Create a new script, `turbo_persistreco.py`, based on `turbo_intro.py` from the previous lesson to contain your configuration.
+Create a new script, `turbo_persistreco.py`, based on `turbo_intro.py` from the [lesson about turbo ](19-turbo.html) to contain your configuration.

 There are some general options needed to configure DaVinci to recreate the particles created in the HLT.

 ~~~ {.python}
 # Turbo with PersistReco
 from Configurables import DstConf, TurboConf